redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 ### (Legacy) *packagemanifest* format (mandatory for all OLM versions prior to 0.14.0 and earlier, supported on all available versions)

 **NOTE** It is recommended to use the `bundle` format instead.
-This format still valid for backwards compatibility only and at some point will no longer to be supported.
+This format is still valid for backward compatibility only and at some point will no longer be supported.

 ```console
 $ tree my-operator/